Cmi-shote/CryptoTracker/README.md

 CryptoTracker App

-A Crypto tracker app used to view popular cryptocurrency
+A Crypto tracker app used to view popular cryptocurrency as well as price changes and general information about it

 Prerequisites 🎯